 - Check to make sure that the ratchet lever or pin is securely in place.

-Step Four: Lower It
+Step Five: Lower It

 Slowly lower your jack until the car rests on the stands.